 Improved Sealing with Liquid Gaskets

 Pre-molded or die cut peel and stick gaskets have long been used in manufacturing applications.
-The dispensing of liquid gaskets is a technology that has been gaining strength and is now seen as an viable alternative for a variety of manufacturers - including automotive, medical, appliance and electronics manufacturing applications.
+However, the dispensing of liquid gaskets is a technology that has been gaining strength.
+Manufacturers now see it as an viable alternative for automotive, medical, appliance and electronics applications.

 Also called "dispensed-in-place gasketing," this process involves the dispensing of the liquid gasket and curing it "in-place".
 This product will become a permanent seal on one or both mating surfaces.

 Similar to CIPG, the liquid gasket is applied to one side of the mating surface and cured in place before the final assembly of the product.

 This process injects another material, usually a gas into the liquid gasket polymer at the application point.
 The result is that the gasket obtains a foam-like structure after cure.

 The mating parts create a mold into which the liquid gasket is injected.
 The result is usually a semi-to permanent gasket.

 The growth of liquid gasketing techniques is spawned by needs for increased productivity and cost reduction.
 The established reasons for using liquid gasketing include improved seal integrity, inventory reductions, reduced assembly and handling costs, and a higher product quality.
 In one case, the actual cost per part savings has been well over 20% versus the use of die cut gaskets.

 Typical applications for liquid gasketing include the following:

 - Automotive transmissions, oil pans, window seals, front engine plates, cam covers and noise reduction for windows, alternators, etc.